malmahasnah/malmahasnah.github.io/index.md

 ### Data Analysis Assistant                                (Jan 2025 - present)
 #### Revelle College, UC San Diego
-Currently assisting the Associate Director of Revelle's program in a Data Analysis and Assessement Project.
-I am in the process of cleaning, organizing and presenting data consisting of evaluations of students' performace before and after the incorporation of a standardized writing curriculum.
+Currently assisting the Associate Director of Revelle's program in a Data Analysis and Assessment Project.
+I am in the process of cleaning, organizing and presenting data consisting of evaluations of students' performance before and after the incorporation of a standardized writing curriculum.

 ### Data Science Tutor (September 2024 - present)